 And, if you do love it, I’d love it if you’d “like” me on Facebook.
 I promise I share a lot of cool stuff.

-- 2 lbs Chicken Thighs (boneless and skinless), cut into smaller pieces
+- 2 pounds chicken thighs (boneless and skinless), cut into bite-sized pieces

-- 2 tbs Grassfed Organic Ghee (add more if needed)
+- 2 tablespoons Grassfed Organic Ghee (add more if needed)

 - 1 onion, chopped

 - 1 green bell pepper, chopped in large pieces